vladcoretchi/Lorenzo-The-Magnificent/README.md

 RMI: port 20002
 Socket: port 20001

-move into `target` directory, then double click first on `server.jar`, and after on `client.jar`

-In case you prefer to run these using terminal or cmd:
+move into `target` directory and launch `LM34Server.jar` (one instance only) and `LM34Client.jar` by double clicking or using the terminal:

 ### Run Server
 ```
 cd target
-java -jar server.jar
+java -jar LM34Server.jar
 ```
 ### Run Client
 ```
 cd target
-java -jar client.jar
+java -jar LM34Client.jar

 ```

-The timeout of a game before it starts is configurable in target/classes/configurations/config.json line: 4
+After at least 2 players are connected, the server waits for other players for 2 minutes before starting the game.
+This timeout is configurable in target/classes/configurations/config.json line: 4.
+If 4 player connect to the same game room, the game starts immidiately.

 ## CLI
 Command line interface is available as user interface in order to play this game in a fashion way.